fwcd/socha-client-rust-2021/README.md

 ## Running

-First make sure to have the game server for Hive running (you can [download a copy from GitHub here](https://github.com/software-challenge/backend/releases/tag/21.4.0)).
+First make sure to have the game server for Blokus running (you can [download a copy from GitHub here](https://github.com/software-challenge/backend/releases/tag/21.4.0)).

 To start an instance of the client, you can now run